abpio/abp-commercial-docs/en/studio/solution-explorer.md

   - `Install Libs`: Install NPM Packages for UI projects in your solution.
   - `Upgrade ABP Packages`: Update all the ABP related NuGet and NPM packages in your solution.
   - `Clean`: Deletes all `BIN` and `OBJ` folders in your solution.
-  - `Swith to`: It is switch your solution to the selected version of the ABP framework.
+  - `Switch to`: It is switch your solution to the selected version of the ABP framework.
     - `Stable`: Switches your solution to the latest stable version.
     - `Preview`: Switches your solution to the preview version.
     - `Nightly Build`: Switches your solution to the nightly version.